Instawork/hyperview/docs/reference_text.md

 | ------- | -------- |
 | boolean | No       |

-If `adjustsFontSize="true"`, fonts will be scaled down automatically to fit given style constraints.
+If `adjustsFontSizeToFit="true"`, fonts will be scaled down automatically to fit given style constraints.